Beautiful Disaster (film)

-Beautiful Disaster is a 2023 American romantic comedy drama film directed and written by Roger Kumble.
-Based on Jamie McGuire's 2011 novel, the film follows Abby, a college freshman, in hopes to reinvent herself while trying to resist her attraction to bad boy, Travis.
+Beautiful Disaster is a 2023 American romantic comedy drama film directed and written by Roger Kumble and starring Dylan Sprouse and Virginia Gardner.
+The film is based on Jamie McGuire's 2011 novel.

+The film follows Abby, a card playing prodigy turned college freshman, in hopes to reinvent herself while trying to resist her attraction to bad boy, Travis.

 The film was released in theaters on April 12, 2023, and was released digitally on May 2, 2023.
 A sequel, Beautiful Wedding was released in theaters on January 24, 2024.

 Plot

 Abby Abernathy, groomed from a young age by her father to excel at cards, leaves her home in Las Vegas in hopes of reinventing herself in college.
 She is roommates with her old friend Mer, who on her first night takes her to a secret fight club.
 There, Abby and the star fighter Travis have instant chemistry.

 The next day, Abby pays for her first semester to the bursar in cash but is warned that future payments must be done through the bank.
 Talking about it with Mer, Travis pops by and throws her off guard, then disappears.

 Travis reappears in Abby's class, catching her spying on him on Instagram.
 He insists on picking her up later for a dinner date.
 Although Abby does meet with him at the designated time, she dresses in a decidedly non-sexy way, will not allow him to pay and clearly establishes they are only platonic friends.
 Travis tells her about his family, but she divulges nothing about herself before calling it a night.

 When Abby's dorm has a water issue, Travis's cousin and Mer's boyfriend Shepley let Abby stay in their apartment.
 Sharing with Travis, he offers Abby a spot on his massive bed, but in the morning, she accidentally stimulates him.

 After Abby has a dinner date with fellow student Parker, he takes them to watch a fight.
-Turning out to be another Travis fight, she talks with him beforehand, and he makes a wager with her, which he wins.
-As he won the match without his opponent touching him, Abby must stay in his bed in his apartment for a month.
+Turning out to be another Travis fight, Travis begins to show his jealously you of Abby being with another guy.
+In the heat of an argument, a bet was struck.
+Travis wagers if he can go the whole fight and win, without the other fighter touching him, Abby must stay at his apartment with him for a month.
+If he loses, he agrees to having no sex for a month.
+After an intense fight, Travis wins.

 A few weeks in, Travis takes Abby home to meet his dad and four brothers.
 Soon, they break out cards and chips for poker.
 Initially opting out, eventually they deal her in.
-When she cleans house, her Vegas background is revealed, that she is the infamous Lucky 13.
+When she cleans house, her Vegas background is revealed, that she is an infamous player nicknamed Lucky 13.
+Her celebrity statues make her an instant family member with the brothers.